sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 The installation steps below will walk you through the steps using our quick-start overlay for GKE to deploy the Sourcegraph without the monitoring services.

-The overlay will configure the Sourcegraph base cluster with:
+The overlay will:

+- Deploy a Sourcegraph instance without RBAC resources
 - A [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#create_backendconfig) CRD.
 This is necessary to instruct the GCP load balancer on how to perform health checks on our deployment.
 - Ingress to use [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing) to expose Sourcegraph publicly on a domain of your choosing and
 - Storage Class to use [Compute Engine persistent disk](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver).